 The Sense of Wonder Trail, located right next to the barn, is a great child and family-friendly trail filled with fun activity stops.
 The Sense of Wonder Trail Guide for Parents maps out a playscape designed for children and adults to explore, discover, daydream, and play outdoors together as they connect with our earth.
 Stop in at the front desk to pick up a guide.

-The center also offers a variety of summer nature camps.
+The center also offers a variety of summer nature camps and is available for nature themed birthday party events.